Aveer had spent the last two days pretending Aarav didn't exist.

 Didn't have the strength to.

-So I just sat down on my bed, close enough to feel the weight of his presence in the dark.
+So he just sat down on his bed, close enough to feel the weight of his presence in the dark.

-After a long pause, I picked up my guitar.
+After a long pause, Aarav picked up his guitar.

-The strings were cold against my fingers, but familiar.
+The strings were cold against his fingers, but familiar.

-A song rose, quiet, hesitant, the one i used to hum back in the village.
+A song rose, quiet, hesitant, the one he used to hum back in the village.

 "Kya ishq hi wo paap hai, jisse duniya dare?

-Agar hai paap bhi to hum, phir bhi wo paap hi kare."
+Agar hai paap bhi to hum, phir bhi wo hi kare."

-A time before cities, before hurt, before we even knew what it meant to lose someone.
+A time before cities, before hurt, before they knew what it meant to lose someone.

 Back when life was small, yet infinite.

-The world then was just the narrow lanes of our village, muddy paths after rain, ponds that reflected the sky, and the mango trees that hid us from scolding voices.
+The world then was just the narrow lanes of their village, muddy paths after rain, ponds that reflected the sky, and the mango trees that hid them from scolding voices.

-I still remember the first time Aveer dragged me to the pond behind his house.
+Aarav remembered the first time Aveer dragged him to the pond behind his house.

 He was all energy, all laughter, that boy.